-Of course, art of such high calibre deserved a building to match.
+Art of such high calibre deserved a building to match.
 Unfortunately, the suggestions originally proposed by various architects met with little enthusiasm.

 The outside of the museum features a series of statutes built as the personification of the arts and art history, together with representations of real people – famous artists and their sponsors.

 The statues appear chronologically, beginning with the ancients at the back of the building and moving forward in time clockwise.

 So, for example, at the rear of the building you’ll find the Athenian statesman, Pericles, or Alexander the Great.
 At the front, great centers of Renaissance culture like Venice and statues of artists like Titian, Michelangelo and Raphael.